 However, in situations when the relationship between neighbours is tense or a solution can simple not be agreed upon the case may need to be court.
 The judge will take the Boundary Determination Report into consideration amongst other evidence to decide whether a trespass has taken place.

 If the construction does encroach upon the neighbour’s property a reconstruction or compensation can be enforced by the courts.

 Though we would of course always recommend these matters are settled as civilly as possible, in some cases going to court is the only sensible option.

 If you find yourself considering taking a Boundary Matter to court, getting a Surveyors opinion in the form of a Boundary Determination Report would be of a lot of use to you.

-If you have anymore questions regarding Boundary Disputes, or wish to appoint us as your Boundary Surveyors, please give us a call for 30 minutes free consultation on our office number 020 7935 2502.
+If you have any more questions regarding Party Wall Disputes or Boundary Disputes or wish to appoint us as your Boundary Surveyors, please give us a call for 30 minutes free consultation on our office number 020 7935 2502.